Sturtevant names new village administrator, deputy administrator

 STURTEVANT — The Village of Sturtevant Thursday announced the hiring of Gerald Nellessen as village administrator and Amanda Gain as deputy administrator/treasurer.

-Nellessen was most recently a municipal community director and brings a wide range of municipal experience, including administration, building, planning, zoning, code enforcement and public safety to his job with Sturtevant.
-He has a certificate in paralegal studies from the College of Lake County in Grayslake, Ill., a bachelor of science degree from Southern Illinois University, and a master of arts degree in management from Webster University in Missouri.
+Nellessen most recently served as municipal community director at Beach Park, Illinois in Lake County, and brings a wide range of municipal experience, including administration, building, planning, zoning, code enforcement and public safety to his job with Sturtevant.
+He has a certificate in paralegal studies from the College of Lake County in Grayslake, Ill., a bachelor of science degree from Southern Illinois University and a master of arts degree in management from Webster University in Missouri.

-Nellessen replaces Mary Cole, who resigned her post as village administrator after 21 years of village employment.
-Sturtevant Police Chief Sean Marschke has been serving as interim village administrator.
+“What I’m doing to begin with is evaluating the work that has been done here already and looking at what directions to maybe focus on and provide that information to the village board so they can make informed decisions,” Nellessen said Thursday.
+“The thing that’s exciting about this community is even though it’s small, landlocked by Mount Pleasant, there’s still opportunity for some growth and development and everybody’s energetic and vibrant around here and in the community.
+Everybody likes what the village is doing and the direction it’s going.
+We want to keep moving in that positive direction.”

 Gain brings a wealth of local experience to the village.
 She is known for her work with and as the director of VenuWorks of Racine, LLC, the management firm for the Racine Civic Centre complex that includes Festival Hall and Memorial Hall.
 Her background includes a host of management and accounting experience gained locally and throughout southeastern Wisconsin.
 She has an associate degree in accounting from Gateway Technical College, as well as a bachelor of science degree in accounting from Ottawa University in Kansas.